Patrick C. Fischer: Research

 Fischer's thesis research concerned the effects of different models of computation on the efficiency of solving problems.
 For instance, he showed how to generate the sequence of prime numbers using a one-dimensional cellular automaton, based on earlier solutions to the firing squad synchronization problem, and his work in this area set the foundation for much later work on parallel algorithms.
 With Meyer and Rosenberg, Fischer performed influential early research on counter machines, showing that they obeyed time hierarchy and space hierarchy theorems analogous to those for Turing machines.

 Fischer was an early leader in the field of computational complexity, and helped establish theoretical computer science as a discipline separate from mathematics and electrical engineering.
 He was the first chair of SIGACT, the Special Interest Group on Algorithms and Computation Theory of the Association for Computing Machinery, which he founded in 1968.
 He also founded the annual Symposium on Theory of Computing, which together with the Symposium on Foundations of Computer Science is one of the two flagship conferences in theoretical computer science, and he served five times as chair of the conference.

 In the 1980s, Fischer's research interests shifted to database theory.
 His research in that area included the study of the semantics of databases, metadata, and incomplete information.
 Fischer did important work defining the nested relational model of databases, in which the values in the cells of a relational database may themselves be relations, and his work on the mathematical foundations of database query languages became central to the databases now used by major web servers worldwide.

 Fischer was also an expert in information systems and their use by educational institutions.

-Unabomber
+Unabomber target

 Ted Kaczynski, known as the Unabomber, was a graduate student of mathematics at the University of Michigan, where Fischer's father was a professor.
 In 1982, Kaczynski sent the fifth of his mail bombs to Fischer, at his Penn State address; it was forwarded to Vanderbilt, where it was opened on May 5 by Fischer's secretary, Janet Smith, who was hospitalized for three weeks after the attack.
 Fischer claimed not to have ever met Kaczynski, and speculated that he was targeted because he "went from pure math to theoretical computer science."

-Kaczynski was not apprehended until 1996, and is now serving life sentences for his crimes.
+Kaczynski was not apprehended until 1996, and served a life sentence for his crimes until his death in 2023.